-Flower power hibiscus syrup is a great refreshing beverage for hot summer days.
+Flower power hibiscus syrup is a great refreshing beverage.
 On my way to my favorite Carniceria & Taqueria, I purchased a bag of dry hibiscus flowers.
 Next time you are at a Latin market look for “Flor de Jamaica” that’s what the dried hibiscus flower is called; awesome stuff, used for making Aqua Fresca Jamaica.
 The hibiscus syrup is a simple infusion made with sugar, lemon zest, dried hibiscus flowers, and water.

 Aqua Fresca, Spanish for freshwater is served by vendors, in bodegas and at eateries throughout Central America, Mexico, the Caribbean, and taquerias around the U.S. They are made by combining fresh fruits, seeds, and in this case flowers, with sugar and water.